 One of the keys to Girard-Perregaux’s immediate future is Laureato, “a watch that will be fundamental to Girard-Perregaux,” said CEO Antonio Calce at SIHH in Geneva, in January 2017.
-First introduced in 1974 as a steel sports watch with an octagonal bezel and integrated bracelet, its name, the Italian word for ‘graduate,’ apparently came from when the first COSC certificates came back from the precision-testing institute.
-They were so good that the directors said, “Wow, the watch has passed with flying colours.
-It’s a graduate.”
+It was first introduced in 1975 as a steel sports watch with an octagonal bezel and integrated bracelet, designed by an architect in Milan, and it rapidly became an iconic timepiece.

 Today the Laureato family includes entry-level watches for men and women, and complications such as the Laureato Tourbillon.
 The Laureato Skeleton is a stunning piece, with a modern architecture that reveals parts of its beating heart, the balance, visible at 12 o’clock, the mainspring at 5.30, and the skeletonized oscillating weight that converts the wearer’s movements into the energy that constantly winds the watch.